 Bring along a first-aid kit when you are traveling to a special event or a local park.
 A first-aid kit should have an assortment of bandages along with antibiotic ointment.
-Make sure to learn how to perform cardiopulmonary resuscitation, and also, carry a cellphone with you to contact paramedics.
+Make sure to learn how to perform cardiopulmonary resuscitation, and also, carry a cell phone with you to contact paramedics if needed.

 Contact a San Jose Personal Injury Lawyer After a Labor Day Weekend Accident

 If you are injured over Labor Day weekend and you believe that someone may be responsible for your injuries, contact our San Jose personal injury attorneys.
 You can call us at (408) 956-6949 or contact us online by filling out our online form.